karlmutch/DevBoot/Ubuntu/README.md

 Bare metal and non cloud deployments
 ---

-Now copy the id_rsa.pub file from the machine on which the ansible playbook will be initiated to your new Linux system.
+Now copy the id_ed25519.pub file from the machine on which the ansible playbook will be played on your new Linux system.
 Specifically you need to append your public key to the the authorized_keys file in the .ssh directory of the target system.

 Logout of the target linux system and test that it can be accessed using ssh from the